PetrJisa/Covid19_SQL/README.md

 #### Table of life expectancy

 This table is called **t_life_expectancy_data** after it is created.
+It is one of a very few tables, which does not need a wide description.
-The source data were mined from the table _life_expectancy_, which is a part of database  :
+The source data were mined from the table ***life_expectancy_*** and following columns are present:

-_country_ : This column contains the distinctive field of conutries from the source table
+_country_ : field of distinct countries from the source table